michmos/42_pipex_tester/README.md

 # 42 pipex tester
-This is a tester for the project `pipex` from the core curriculum from ecole 42.
+This is a tester for the project `pipex` from the ecole 42 core curriculum.
 It is designed to facilitate the addition of your own custom test cases.

+> This tester is written **for linux**.
+There might be issues if you use a different OS :exclamation:

-If the tester helps you I really appreciate if you could give a star.
-If you find a bug, send me a message please :)
+> If the tester helps you I really appreciate if you could give a star :star:

+> If you find a bug, send me a message on slack please (@mmoser) :email:

 ## Usage
 ### Download